Deadmano/stream-checklist/README.md

 ![Stream Checklist Preview](https://i.imgur.com/EV8YeIz.png)

-If using OBS you can embedded it as a custom dock as the above image by following these instructions;
+If using OBS you can embed it as a custom dock as the above image by following these instructions;

 - Click on *View*.
 - Mouse over *Docks*.